aplauche/Better-Custom-Classes-for-Gutenberg/readme.txt

 == Changelog ==

+= 0.1.3 =
+* Add colon to supported class characters for tailwind utils etc.

 = 0.1.2 =
 * Fix bug with WP 6.3 where saving on general options page throws error